mesenrj/transit-network-optimization/readme.md

 ## Results

 Sample results using alpha=0.5, beta=0.3 and gamma=0.2.
 Also, objectives are balanced to be in the same order of magnitude.
 Larger values of alpha (minimize total extension of routes) demand more time to optimize.
-Experiments were run at a Core i7 6700k @ 4.00GHz with 64 GB of RAM.
-A time limit of 86400s (24h) was imposed and experiments would terminate if any solutions were available.
-Note that this is not the case for instance 5.
-Even after 178872 seconds (aprox.
-50h) instance 5 produced no results or bounds.
+Experiments were run using a Core i7 6700k @ 4.00GHz with 64 GB of RAM.
+A time limit of 86400s (24h) was imposed and experiments would terminate if any integer solutions were available.
+For instance 5, even after 178872 seconds (aprox.
+50h) no results or bounds were found.

 | Instance | Nodes | Edges | OD Pairs | Candidate Routes | Paths | Optimization Time |   Gap  | Selected Routes Length | Avg.
 Transfer per User | Avg.
 Distance Traveled per User | # Of Routes Selected |
 |:--------:|:-----:|:-----:|:--------:|:----------------:|:-----:|:-----------------:|:------:|:----------------------:|:----------------------:|:-------------------------------:|:--------------------:|